-- 4.13 COVID19 Vaccinations.
-We continue to work closely with the ICS vaccination programme and the Vaccination Inequalities Group..
-Vaccination coverage has risen slightly (to 10 August) is 65.53% 1st dose and 53.5% 2nd dose in Birmingham and 84.1% and 74.3% respectively in Solihull.
-Coverage continues to increase and both BSol and BCWB ICS's are working closely to support West Birmingham where uptake is lowest to date. - 4.14 COVID19 Elective Recovery.
-We continue to see significant variation across the city in referral rates with PCNs in more affluent areas more likely to be using Advice & Guidance services.
+- 4.11 COVID19 Vaccinations.
+We continue to work closely with the ICS vaccination programme and the Vaccination Inequalities Group chaired by Dr Ruth Tennant.
+Vaccination coverage (to 5th July) is 63% 1st dose and 45% 2nd dose in Birmingham and 82% and 66% respectively in Solihull.
+Coverage continues to increase and both BSol and BCWB ICS's are working closely to support West Birmingham where uptake is lowest to date. - 4.12 COVID19 Elective Recovery.
+We have undertaken an initial analysis of NHS elective waiting lists by ethnicity and deprivation and expect to have this available routinely from end of July.
+The current waiting list is broadly representative of the population of the city with c.
+40% of patients from the bottom decile of the Index of Multiple Deprivation (IMD) and an ethnicity profile that reflects the city.
+This initial analysis has not shown significant variation in average waiting times by deprivation or ethnicity but we are continuing to analyse this.
+We are seeing significant variation across the city in referral rates with PCNs in more affluent areas more likely to be using Advice & Guidance services.
 It also appears that patients from more deprived areas are less likely to respond to messages sent electronically raising issues to be addressed in our digital inclusion group.
-More work is to be done in this area.

-- 4.15 Infant Mortality.
+- 4.13 Infant Mortality.
 Birmingham has clearly identified infant mortality as a top priority for tackling inequalities and their impact on health.
 Although the issues are different for Solihull, the first 1000 days of life are also a priority for the borough.
-We have established links with the city council taskforce on infant mortality and CYP partner leads within the CCG (for BUMP and service providers) to support them with delivering this priority - 4.16 Long-Term Conditions / Prevention.
+We will ensure that the NHS plays its full part in the work being led by the city council taskforce on infant mortality and the work to use infant mortality as a test-bed for our approach to Population Health Management.
+This will focus on work with BUMP and Birmingham Forward Steps on maternity, neo-natal and early years care pathways. - 4.14 Long-Term Conditions / Prevention.
 We are working with the c.
-36 PCNs in Birmingham and Solihull to support the PCN Health Inequality Champions.
-We have secured funding to support each PCN to address an inequality priority identified by themselves and receive monthly updates.
+36 PCNs in Birmingham and Solihull to support the PCN Health Inequalities Champions build on the initial PCN population profiles that they have developed.
+We have committed a small amount of additional resource (£1k per PCN) to add to the capacity that the PCNs have to undertake this work.
 We are continuing to work with Washwood Heath PCN to build a model for multi-disciplinary working, engaging with the community to improve the health of people living with long term conditions starting with diabetes.
-Prevention Board is now re-stood. - 4.17 Community Engagement and Development.
-Community engagement approach continues to be important to tackling inequalities.
-Good work continues through the Neighbourhood Network Scheme (NNS) in Birmingham and links have been made with system leads to share learning and ensure NNS remains informed and engaged in the health inequalities workstreams.
-We are encouraging PCNs to work with the NNS to ensure consistent messaging to communities and for communities to have a voice in the development of their health services.
-We shall continue to support PCNs to consider how they address local inequalities, including wider determinants of health. - 4.18 Anchor Institutions.
+The next step for us on prevention is to re-establish the ICS Prevention Board to drive further improvement. - 4.15 Community Engagement and Development.
+We recognise that an effective approach to community engagement by local health and social care services is important to tackling inequalities.
+Good work has already been done in Bimringham through the Neighbourhood Network Scheme and there are lots of lessons to be learnt from the approach to community engagement through the vaccination programme.
+We plan to consider our approach to this in more detail at our September meeting. - 4.16 Anchor Institutions.
 Working jointly with the ICS People Board we aim to develop the role of the NHS partners in the ICS in particular as Anchor Institutions in Birmingham and Solihull.
-Work is progressing with workforce leads on developing a strategy on the best approach to recruiting local people who might not otherwise have access to the opportunities offered by the NHS.
-It is suggested the NNS may support this work moving forward to help engage more effectively with local communities.
-Workforce leads are continuing to pursue this opportunity, with the support of Equality Diversity and Inclusion leads across the system.
+In the first instance this will focus on developing our approach to the recruitment of local people who might not otherwise have access to the opportunities offered by the NHS and on exploring a commitment to be Living Wage employers.
+We will also follow up the work that the ICS has already undertaken on Social Value in procurement.